Country Guide

 - Do not forget to check charger compatibility if you have a vehicle with CHAdeMO.
 Most new French installations are CCS2 only.

 - Do not underestimate summer holiday traffic.
-During July and August, popular routes south can have queues at charging stations, especially around Lyon and the Rhone Valley.
+During July and August, popular routes south can have queues at charging stations.

 Good to Know